Two types of apps

 - Changes mode — A history of all changes made to the app

-Apps are always agent documents, but they can live in two scopes:| Scope | Persistence | Best for |
+Apps can live in multiple scopes depending on where they’re created:| Scope | Persistence | Best for |

 |---|---|---|